TastyMan9o/VoiceCloningApplication/README.md

 UVR5 Installation Guide
 1. **Download UVR5**:  Visit the [Ultimate Vocal Remover download page](https://github.com/Anjok07/ultimatevocalremovergui?tab=readme-ov-file)

-2. **Install UVR5**:  Click on 'UVR_5.X.X_setup.exe' and then choose the VoiceCloningTool folder as the installation directory.
+2. **Install UVR5**:  Click on 'UVR_5.X.X_setup.exe' and then choose the VoiceCloningApplication folder as the installation directory.

 ## Running the Application
-To run the Voice Cloning Tool, use the following command:
+To run the Voice Cloning Application, use the following command:

     py main.py